-- Consult with a health care professional who has appropriate training and experience in the field of medicine involved in the medical judgment; - Upon request, identify the health care professional, if any, whose advice was obtained in connection with the Adverse Coverage Determination
+• Consult with a health care professional who has appropriate training and experience in the field of medicine involved in the medical judgment;

 HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT (HIPAA)

 NOTICE OF PRIVACY PRACTICES

 The broad mission and extensive scope of operations of the Board of Regents of the University System of Georgia, including the constituent colleges and universities of the University System of Georgia (collectively, the "Board"), necessitates that the Board collect, maintain, and, where necessary, disseminate health information regarding the Board's students, employees, volunteers, and others.
 For example, the Board collects medical information through its various medical and dental hospitals, clinics, and infirmaries, through the administration of its various medical and life insurance programs, and through its various environmental health and safety programs.
 The Board protects the confidentiality of individually identifiable health information that is in its possession.
 Such health information, which is protected from unauthorized disclosure by Board policies and by state and federal law, is referred to as "protected health information," or "PHI."